javigs82/ansible-role-clickhouse/README.md

-# Clickhouse Cluster
+# Ansible Clickhouse

-This role install and configure clickhouse cluster for N shard and M replicas in `centos7`.
+This role is in charge of configuring & installing a clickhouse cluster with N shard and M replicas in `centos7`.

 ## Requirements